 I’ve started to explore the amazing world of digital audio around 1996-7.
 My first “DAW” was Fast Tracker 2, spending nights programming drums and exporting them for backing tracks.

 My first experience with an amp “Sim” was MDA Combo and Guitar Suite

-The SB Live card was capable of “real” time playing and I’ve started to record entirely with software.
+2001-2 My SB Live card was capable of “real” time playing.
+Fun times!

 You can hear the amp in the track: “Unknown Town” from the album “Universe” 2006

-I’ve managed to record 6 tracks with the combo for the album, without being killed by the surrounding neighbors.
+I’ve managed to record 6 tracks with the combo for my debut album, without being killed by the surrounding neighbors.
 Living in a small apartment put me back in my old journey.

-Also, in the same period Sergey Maritchev from AMT Electronics contacted me, to record demos for his company.
-One of theirs first pedals California Sound / an amp emulation in a pedal enclosure/ ended in 5 tracks of my debut album “Universe” 2006.
+Amp Simulators in a Pedal: At the same period Sergey Maritchev from AMT Electronics contacted me to record demos for his company.
+One of their first pedals California Sound /Amp emulation in a pedal enclosure/ ended in 5 tracks of my debut album “Universe” 2006.